 … still covering everything in between: tune learning, effective practicing, instructional material suggestions, ear training, gear and sound, rhythms, proper technique, injuries, etc.

-A lot of the articles found here were tailor-made answers to specific questions by visitors.
+A lot of the articles and jazz guitar topics found here were tailor-made answers to specific questions by visitors.
 My greatest inspiration for writing instructional articles comes from the opportunity to answer specific questions.
 Please ask your own questions here.

 Lastly, you should use the information provided here to polish certain areas of your playing, along with the other straight-forward lessons on improvisation and comping found on this website.
 As you may know, you can read, think and talk all you want about it, but it’s nothing compared to putting your hands on the guitar and working it out.
 Learn from the lessons, read and reflect upon the articles and … practice, practice, practice!

 - Start Here: the how-to guides for all levels…The “Start Here” articles series will assess your current level and direct you towards relevant lessons and articles on this website.
 It’s always nice to have a sense of direction. (-:

 - How to Practice The original article: the meat and potatoes. *Find what to practice and go do it! * Covers: getting organized and learning to maximize your musical improvement (with some planning and efficient practice sessions.)